learning, or PBL, is a teaching method that actively engages

-One very exciting aspect is Tech Valley High School's partnerships with leaders from area businesses, technology companies, higher education and organized labor and government.
+Tech Valley High School partners with leaders from area businesses and higher education.
 They were involved in shaping the school, continue to be participants and collaborators in the educational program and are helping develop the project-based learning experiences, in cooperation with educators.

 Why project-based learning?